hannsadrian/pfaedle/README.md

 This writes `report.json` with ingestion, matching and memory fields that can be compared using `bench/compare_reports.py`.

+### Trip cache

+Repeatedly processing the same GTFS + OSM data can be accelerated with the trip cache.
+Enable it via `--trip-cache`; optionally customize the storage directory with `--trip-cache-dir` (defaults to the debug output path) and bound its size with `--trip-cache-max-bytes`.

+Cache entries are stored beneath a versioned subdirectory (currently `trip-cache/v3/...`).
+When upgrading to a newer release, a fresh version folder is created automatically so that stale entries from older formats are left untouched.

+When enabled, runs will emit aggregate cache statistics in the log output and in the JSON reports produced by `--metrics-out` or `--stats`.

 By default, shapes are only calculated for trips that don't have a shape in the input feed.
 To drop all existing shapes, use the `-D` flag.